hcschuetz/sphere-texturing/README.md

 Sub-Projects
 ------------

-This repository consists of these sub-projects:
+This repository consists of several sub-projects:
 - A presentation on octasphere triangulations ([source](./presentation/), [slides](https://hcschuetz.github.io/octasphere/presentation/dist/))
 - The "lab" project for experimenting with the triangulations